-The normally elusive Black-billed Capercaillie should be easy to find on this tour.
+The normally elusive Black-billed Capercaillie should be possible on this tour.
 Photo: Cun Zhang

 China is a vast country, the third largest on earth.
 It is no surprise therefore that it boasts a dazzling array of landscapes and environments that rivals anywhere else on the planet and which harbour a multitude of exciting birds.
 On this tour, we’ll visit Beijing, the huge province of Nei Mongol (Chinese Mongolia) and smaller ones of Hebei and Shanxi in our quest to seek out some of the nation’s impressive array of charismatic species.

 We’ll explore a small part of the fantastic and isolated northern Nei Mongol region with our tour running at a time when many normally elusive species are easier to find.
 There will be several sought-after birds but chief amongst them is the stunningly patterned Black-billed Capercaillie and we have a reasonable chance of obtaining views of this scarce bird.
 The supporting cast will include a host of owls, such as the stunning Great Grey Owl and Northern-hawk Owl, and possibly both Ural and Tengmalm’s Owls, as well as Siberian Jay, Pine Grosbeak, Azure Tit and both Long-tailed and Pallas’s Rosefinches.
 Near Beijing we expect to see the recently split Beijing Babbler as well as Mandarin Duck and possibly Baikal Teal, while elsewhere we’ll visit the best sites in the world for Brown Eared Pheasant and the perilously endangered Baer’s Pochard.

 Day 2: We’ll arrive in Beijing in the early morning and immediately drive east to Nanpu, a site on the coast of neighbouring Hebei province.
 Night in Nanpu.